ashshaksharifdeen/Agrarian_v1.0/README.md

 Farmers have traditionally relied on costly technologies such as satellite imagery, multispectral cameras, and LAI canopy analyzers to monitor these parameters.
 However, these methods are frequently prohibitively expensive for many farmers, limiting their ability to effectively manage crop health.

-To address this issue, I propose a new, low-cost solution that uses computer vision and RGB cameras to continuously monitor these critical parameters.
+To address this issue, we propose a new, low-cost solution that uses computer vision and RGB cameras to continuously monitor these critical parameters.
 Farmers can obtain real-time data on LAI, leaf nitrogen concentration, NDI, and excess of green by using computer vision algorithms to analyze images of paddy fields, providing them with critical insights into crop health.
+In Addition We are getting RGB images from the Drone Camera and constructing Othomosic image and Pointcloud Visulization.
+We are doing Research more on Segementing the point cloud and give the farmers to better understanding and Visualization of their Paddy field with Location of where the crops are damaged and les growth rate.

 This method has several advantages over traditional methods, especially in terms of cost and accessibility.
 Farmers can monitor crop health using existing RGB cameras at a much lower cost than satellite imagery, multispectral cameras, or LAI canopy analyzers.
 This method is especially advantageous for small-scale farmers who may not have access to expensive technologies.

 The use of computer vision and RGB cameras also provides farmers with a one-of-a-kind tool for increasing production.
 Farmers can make informed decisions about crop management by obtaining real-time data on LAI, leaf nitrogen concentration, NDI, and excess of green.
 They can, for example, modify fertilizer application rates or irrigation schedules to improve crop health and yield.
 As a result, the quality of their yield may improve, resulting in higher profits.

 The application of computer vision and RGB cameras is also a novel approach to the problem of managing crop health in changing environmental conditions.
 Farmers face significant challenges as a result of climate change, and changing weather patterns can have a significant impact on crop health.
-Farmers can obtain real-time data on the impact of changing weather patterns on their crops by using computer vision and RGB cameras to monitor LAI, leaf nitrogen concentration, NDI, and excess of green.
+Farmers can obtain real-time data on the impact of changing weather patterns on their crops by using computer vision and RGB cameras to monitor LAI, leaf nitrogen concentration, NDI, excess of green and Point Cloud.
 As a result, they will be able to make more informed decisions about how to adapt their farming practices to changing conditions.

 Finally, our autonomous drone monitoring solution provides a cost-effective and one-of-a-kind approach to paddy production that can significantly improve crop health, yield, and quality.
 Our solution Agrarian, which makes use of computer vision and RGB cameras, provides real-time monitoring of critical parameters such as LAI, leaf nitrogen concentration, NDI, and excess green, which are critical for optimizing paddy health and production.
 Our solution, by reducing the need for human labor, provides a more efficient and accessible method of monitoring and managing paddy production for small-scale farmers in Sri Lanka.
 Adoption of this self-driving drone monitoring solution can give farmers a competitive advantage and increase profits while also promoting sustainable and responsible agricultural practices.Our solution is scalable and adaptable to changing environmental conditions, making it a critical innovation for the future of paddy production in Sri Lanka.